velmurugan-balasubramanian/framework-doc/src/vue/README.md

 }
 ```

-The same
+The logic discussed above can also be applied to interface methods like modals.

 ::: tip
-All the app locations and interface methods in a Vue app should point to the same template html file, for eg: index.html or the custom html defined by you in the webpack config, though it is possible to use multiple html files and initialize fresh_client.js in all the html files, it is not recommended.
+All the app locations and interface methods in a Vue app should point to the same template html file, for eg: index.html or the custom html defined by you in the Webpack config, though it is possible to use multiple html files and initialize fresh_client.js in all the html files, it is not recommended.
 :::